smolijar/gitwiki-thesis/src/goal.md

 It is part of their job and they know the syntax by heart.
 They do not need the system to slow them down by clicking formatting buttons for the few formatting options e.g. Markdown has.

-The system should by all means provide an intuitive interface, but not at the cost of use efficiency for the advanced users.
+The system should by all means provide an intuitive interface, but not at the cost of use efficiency for the advanced users.^[This does not mean that the UI should be unintuitive for new users, but rather it should focus on advanced features allowing the experienced user a swift interaction resembling the one they know from IDEs.]

 * **Use robust non-linear VCS**